 Building Your Own Virtual Side Business

 When you’re building your own remote side hustle, you are building an actual business.
-The internet just likes to call those “side hustles” when they are done on the side of another job or other income streams.
+The internet just likes to call these “side hustles” when they’re done on the side of another job or other income streams.
+You’ll either work as a freelancer, otherwise known as an independent contractor or sole proprietor, or you can register your business as an LLC, S Corp, or other business entity – which will help to legally protect you.

 15. Start a Blog & Monetize It